-Yes, we have an Open House on April 22nd and May 20th from 2-4pm.
+Yes, we have Open Houses throughout the spring for you to get to know camp staff and see the facilities for yourself.
 All tours are led by our summer camp counselors and staff.
-If this day is not convenient for you, please feel free to call our office and set up a private tour with one of our camp staff any day of the week.
-In addition, we also have a NEW PARENT ORIENTATION on check-in day.
+If you prefer a private tour rather than as a group, please call our office and set up a time with one of our camp staff any day of the week.
+In addition, we also have a new parent orientation on check-in day.
 This is an excellent time to speak and ask questions of some of our summer directors and board members.

 When is the paperwork and payment due?

 While we do accept registrations and paperwork on a rolling basis, we fill up and encourage all families submit their paperwork by May 1st.

 Packing for camp is a great process and can help alleviate anxieties that your camper may have.
 A complete list of what to pack can be found in our parent handbook.

 Do you have a health care professional on staff?

 Yes!
 Two health care professionals (one of which is a registered nurse) are on site 24 hours a day while our summer camp program is in session.
 We also have an on-call physician nearby.
 Our nurses distribute all medication to campers (over-the-counter or prescription), care for illness and respond to any emergency situations.

 How old can my child’s physical form be?